Mail Pouch

 Upon further review, sure enough Chad and his wife both qualify for 401(k)s.
 If they didn’t have 401(k)s, they still qualify for them, and that’s as bad as being there.
 So Chad plans to wait until December, at which point he’ll put a trivial amount – $100 or so – into both his and his wife’s Roth IRAs.
 By then he’ll obviously have a better idea of what his 2013 modified adjusted gross income will be.
 He’ll have until the following Tax Day to make contributions to his Roth IRA, contributions that will be considered as being made in or for 2013.
 He’ll be able to max out his Roth IRAs as much as possible, regardless of what his and his wife’s MAGI are.

 There’s one more way around this.
 Chad and wife can still contribute to their 401(k)s of course, without worrying about the Roth IRAs.
-Beyond that, if they want to shelter even more of their money, they can read Chapter VIII of The Greatest Personal Finance Book Ever Written and create an S corporation or a limited liability company.
+Beyond that, if they want to shelter even more of their money, they can read Chapter X of The Greatest Personal Finance Book Ever Written and create an S corporation or a limited liability company.
 Doing so is more than just shuffling paper – the business would have to be generate some form of income.
 But that doesn’t mean Chad would have to operate a hot dog cart on nights and weekends: said income can derive from investments.
 Then, he can shelter that income in a separate IRA, or a defined benefit plan.
 This is more complex than Chinese differential calculus, but the more money you make, the more you want to keep it from the taxman (and the harder Congress makes it for you to do so.)

 Remember, the biggest difference between an IRA and a 401(k) is that the limits for the former are set by the IRS, those for the latter by your employer.
 We here at CYC prefer IRAs only because we hate having regular jobs.